XiangpengHao/tech_blog/content/posts/async-memory-access.md

 Programmers need to guess.
 This solution is a double-edged sword: on the one hand, incorporate high level semantics to guess cache miss can achieve high accuracy; on the other hand, it also means there's no transparent solution for async memory access.
-This is the sword of damocles of async memory access, until we have some way from the hardware to tell a cache miss.
+This is the sword of damocles of async memory access, until we have some way from the hardware to predict a cache miss.

 Some may argue that if we build a new parallel system (e.g. a web server) from scratch -- targeted async runtime on the day one -- we no longer need to worry about task partition.
 This indeed is a reasonable use case, but we can still encounter some problems.